opengateware/openFPGA-Genesis/README.md

 ## Important to read this first!
 - This core is far from complete and I am aware of most issues.
-- You *can* report issues, but I probably won't look at them.
 - No PAL.
-- No save states work.